Our Events Fall 2019

 - Workshop: Women's Leadership in the Creation of Off-Broadway (December 4)

-- Special Writing Life Presentation: Library Tales: Short Plays Inspired by the People and History of The New York Society Library (November 17)
+- Special Writing Life Presentation: Library Tales: Short Plays Inspired by the People and History of The New York Society Library (November 17) - SOLD OUT!

 - Special Presentation: Manydown, a New Jane Austen Play by Sarah Rose Kearns (December 3)